chevereto/vps/README.md

 ## Ubuntu

-The scripts at `ubuntu/` should be only used in Ubuntu.
+> **Note**: Ubuntu LTS 22.04 is recommended.
 If you run other system you may need to alter the scripts.
 Feel free to contribute.

 ### Prepare